 1. Federal Solar Investment Tax Credit (ITC).

 This one is much bigger than net metering.
 It gives you an across-the-board 30% cut on your total installation costs.
-Not just the panels themselves, but the assembly, equipment, roof preparation (yes, you can save 30% on your new roof if you replace it to prepare it for solar panels!), and more.
+Not just the panels themselves, but the assembly, equipment, possibly the roof preparation depending on several factors (consult your tax professional), and more.